-Lowering the ceiling in a room keeps it warmer and, by using ceiling fans, the warmth can be circulated round the room easily.
+A suspended, or false ceiling, removes the need for ceiling decoration and by lowering the ceiling in a room keeps it warmer.
+By using ceiling fans, the warmth can be circulated round the room easily.

 Ceiling tiles come in very attractive designs and, when a DIY Ceiling kit is used, they are very easy to place.